 1. I carefully prepare my application

-I participate in the course on CVs and application letters (generally in October).
+I register for the course on CVs and application letters (generally in October).
 I may also ask for a one-on-one appointment with the internship coordinator to get feedback on my documents.

-The internships on the list are also often proposed to other schools inside EPFL or, to other school across the world.
-There is competition and it is essential to send high quality documents to obtain an interview from the desired company.
+The listed internships are also often proposed to other schools in Switzerland or abroad.
+There is competition and it is essential to send high quality documents to get an interview with the desired company.

 2. I define my interests